havefish/bunnymq/README.md

 Simple messaging with RabbitMQ and Python.

+Head over to the [tutorial](http://havefish.github.io/bunnymq/) to get started.

 This is a small library inspired by the Python standard library [queue](https://docs.python.org/3/library/queue.html) module and the [hotqueue](https://github.com/richardhenry/hotqueue) library.
 Primarily geared towards programmer happiness :slightly_smiling_face:

 Basic Usage: